 Note: ‘thank you’ implies that you ‘owe’ the audience for coming so it’s better to just say something like, ‘this has been a wonderful opportunity for us to discuss….’

 Summary – You probably know that thanks to the law of primacy and recency, your audience is more likely to remember the first or last thing you say.
 In fact Michael Grinder – an amazing speaking coach from the US explained to me when I worked with him that there’s some research around that suggests that people’s attention peaks when they think you’re nearly finished!
-So a great tip, is to say some sort of transitional phrase like: “in summary…” to spark people’s attention and wake them up again!
+So a great tip, is to say some sort of transitional phrase like: “in summary…” to spark people’s attention and wake your audience up again!

 The summary should include your three key messages so the audience remember the important points from what you’ve said throughout the presentation.